QuadDeDanger/oware-2/README.md

  - Give the board an interface
     - Randomise starting player
     - Deciding whose turn it is after a turn (disable half the board etc)
-    - Updating player name
+    - Updating player name and display
+    - Updating score display
-    - Updating seed number in House (Score)
+    - Upadting seeds in house display
     - Animations

 - AI